-Kellogg EMBA 2018-19 Application Essays
+Kellogg Executive MBA 2019-20 Application Essays

-Kellogg Executive MBA Essay #1
+Kellogg EMBA Essay #1

 What do you want to achieve in your professional life?
 What have you already done to get there and how do you think Kellogg can help you? (approximately 450 words)

 “What you want to achieve” means your career vision; therefore, discuss the impact you hope to have.
-Support this vision by describing your goals in specific terms: likely positions, which company or companies, desired location, and some mention of related context, e.g. anticipated challenges you or your organization may face, your take on industry trends and how they affect your goals, and so forth.
+Support this vision by describing your goals in specific terms: likely positions, which company or companies, desired location, and some related context, e.g. anticipated challenges you or your organization may face, your take on industry trends and how they affect your goals, and so forth.
 Then connect the dots: explain how this stated path will enable you to achieve the vision.

-In asking what you have already done to pursue these goals, the adcom is essentially seeking evidence that you are truly committed to this career.
+In asking what you have already done to pursue these goals, the adcom is essentially seeking evidence that you are truly committed to this career path.
 Answering this part allows you to show that you are proactive, strategic, and resourceful.
-Don’t cite everything you’ve done in this regard, but rather identify the 2-3 most important things – and what you gained from them.
+Don’t cite everything you’ve done in this regard, but rather identify the 2-3 most important experiences – and what you gained from them.
 In discussing why Kellogg will be the next important step on that path, link the resources of the Kellogg EMBA to the specific learning and professional needs arising from your planned path.
 (And keep in mind essay 2, to avoid redundancy.)

-Kellogg Executive MBA Essay #2
+Kellogg EMBA Essay #2

 If needed, use this section to briefly describe any extenuating circumstances (e.g. unexplained gaps in work experience, choice of recommenders, inconsistent or questionable academic performance, etc.).